publicdevop2019/docs/design-flow/restful-design.md

 - By default transactional is turned on for all write operations
 # Track change for patch
 - By default change is not tracked
-- If change history is enabled then txId is required in request header
+- If change history is enabled then changeId is required in request header
-- TransactionId is a unique value across applications
+- ChangeId is a unique value across applications
+- API with tracked change enabled are automatically idempotent
 # Idempotent
 - By default apis are not idempotent
 - GET, DELETE should be designed naturally idempotent
 - POST, PUT and PATCH may or may not be idempotent depends on implementation
-- User can make an api idempotent by adding ?config=tx:1 and txId in request header
+- User can make an api idempotent by adding changeId in request header
+# Rollback a change
+- If an api has change track enabled, then it may support rollback operation
+- DELETE call with changeId will rollback operation recorded
 # Method naming convention
 - {operation}For{role}{optional field}
 - {read|replace|patch|delete}For{Admin|Customer}By{Id|Query}